mmacdonald1/Style-guide/README.md

 # Style-guide

+This style guide was written as a summary of my Visual Design coursework from Skillcrush.
+I wrote this quick guide to help new developers navigate the vast world of web design.

 ## REMEMBER

 Styling should be the last thing you do for your app!!!!!
 It is the polish at the end that will make your app more appealing to the general public.